samuelkadolph/smart-home/README.md

 # smart-home

-A collection of SmartThings device handlers and apps for automating my home.
+A collection of SmartThings device handlers and smartapps for automating my home.